 Ways to Apply to the JD Transfer Program

 1. Applying Electronically (Preferred Method)

-Miami Law's electronic application is available as part of an applicant’s LSAC Credential Assembly Service (CAS) registration and is a very convenient way to apply.
+Miami Law's electronic application is available as part of an applicant's LSAC Credential Assembly Service (CAS) registration and is a very convenient way to apply.
 All applicants are required to register for CAS.
-This easy and efficient option allows individuals to work on and save an application until it is ready for electronic submission.
-LSAC's secure technology ensures that personal information remains encrypted as it is transported across the Internet and can be referred to at an applicant’s convenience through an individual’s LSAC account.
+This easy and efficient option allows applicants to work on and save an application until it is ready for electronic submission.

 2. Applying by Hard Copy

 Although applying electronically through LSAC is the preferred method, Miami Law will accept hard copy applications.
 Candidates who prefer to submit a paper application should email email@example.com.

 Learn about the transfer application process and hear the answers to transfer FAQs by watching this video.